 The assumptions and methodology (including, but not limited to, models and modelling techniques) used are disclosed appropriately.

+This ISAP addresses how modelling activities in which an actuary may be involved should be governed, rather than how these activities should be performed.

-Scope – This ISAP provides guidance on appropriate model governance to manage the risks inherent in developing or using models.
+Scope – This ISAP applies to all models that support an entity’s decision making.
+It provides guidance to actuaries on appropriate model governance to manage the risks inherent in selecting an existing model, modifying an existing model, developing a new model, or using a model.

-Relationship to ISAP 1 – Where possible, this ISAP does not repeat guidance already provided in ISAP 1.
-Any actuary who asserts compliance with this ISAP (as a model standard) must also comply with ISAP 1.
+Relationship to ISAP 1 – Compliance with ISAP 1 is a prerequisite to compliance with this ISAP.
 References in ISAP 1 to “this ISAP” should be interpreted as applying equally to this ISAP 1A, where appropriate.

 Defined Terms – This ISAP uses various terms whose specific meanings are defined in the Glossary.
 These terms are highlighted in the text with a dashed underscore and in blue, which is a hyperlink to the definition (e.g., actuary).